gege-hoho/NovelDataImputation/README.md

 * `mode`:
   * `friends`: crawl friends from uncrawled users aswell as their profile information
   * `diaries`: crawl diaries from uncrawled users which has a public diary
+  * `diaries-test`: crawl diaries but start with `initial-users` no matter if there arleady crawled
 * `sleep-time`: how long should the crawler sleep
 * `database-path`: path to the sqllite database file
 * `initial-users`: list of usernames which will be added to the db at start